KodiBearGit/Codecademy-Broadway/README.md

 NA

 ## Status
-Project is: in progress
+Project is: completed.

 ## Inspiration
-Codecademy JavaScript Broadway project.
+Codecademy CSS Display and Positioning Broadway project.
 I'm using GitHub here for some added practice.

 ## Contact
 Created by KodiBearGit